mikedpad/hearts-of-react/README.md

 # Hearts of React

-Easily calculate your hearts game with this app built with React components.
+Keep track of your score in Hearts in this app built in React